-The narrative report provides an analysis of Council performance during the year, an explanation of the financial results included in the Statement of Accounts and an overview of the outlook beyond 2023-24.
+The narrative report provides an analysis of Council performance during the year, an explanation of the financial results included in the Statement of Accounts and an overview of the outlook beyond 2024-25.
 The purpose of this narrative report is to provide an easily understandable guide to the most significant matters affecting the Council's finances during the past year and information about Wyre Forest District.

-The Statement of Accounts has been prepared in accordance with the requirements of the Chartered Institute of Public Finance and Accountancy (CIPFA) to provide information to members of the public, including electors and residents of Wyre Forest District, Council Members, partners, stakeholders and other interested parties.
-The Statement aims to give readers:
+A key objective of the Finance Team is to prepare the Statement of Accounts to the highest standards and in accordance with the guidance for Local Authorities in the UK.
+The Statement of Accounts provides information so that members of the public, including electors and residents of Wyre Forest District, Council Members, partners, stakeholders and other interested parties can have:

-- A full and understandable explanation of the overarching financial position of the Council and the outturn for 2023-24; - Confidence that the public money with which the Council has been entrusted has been used and accounted for in an appropriate manner; - Assurance that the financial position of the Council is sound and secure.
+- A full and understandable explanation of the overarching financial position of the Council and the outturn for 2024-25; - Confidence that the public money with which the Council has been entrusted has been used and accounted for in an appropriate manner; - Assurance that the financial position of the Council is sound and secure.